Skip to main content

 Read the Datasheet

-See here some example configurations shown in the two figures.
+See here some network configurations

 All Ethernet with DS